nicocardiel/megaradrp-cookbook/cookbook/datared.rst

 ^^^^^^^^^

-The next processing step combine a series of fiber-flats to generate a master "trace map".
+The next processing step combine a series of fiber-flats to generate a master trace map.
 The fiber-flats are obtained by illuminating the instrument focal plane with a continuum (halogen) lamp that is part of the GTC Instrument Calibration Module (ICM).